Batavi (Germanic tribe): The island of the Batavi

 The Batavi are not mentioned directly by Julius Caesar in his commentary on his Gallic Wars, which lasted from 58 to 52 BC.
 However, he described the "Island of the Batavi" (Insula Batavorum) as an island in the Rhine delta.
-He named the first large offshoot of the Rhine where the delta begins as the Waal (Vacalus), and according to him the Waal then flowed into a different river, the Maas (Mosa, Meuse), and together the Waal and Maas formed a boundary of this island.
+He named the first large offshoot of the Rhine where the delta begins as the Waal (Vacalus), and according to him the Waal then flowed into a different river, the Maas (Mosa, Meuse), and together the Waal and Maas formed the southern boundary of this island.
 This point where the two rivers joined was no more than 80 Roman miles from the Ocean.
 For modern scholars there is some uncertainty about where the Waal joined the Maas, and during which periods this happened.
 Nico Roymans argues that they must have joined near Lith and Rossum, where the two rivers still come close to joining today.
-In favour of this proposal, present day Dordrecht, another possible location, is only 40km from the coast, which does not match the distance given by Caesar.
+In favour of this proposal, present day Dordrecht, another possible location, is only 40 km from the coast, which does not match the distance given by Caesar.

 Caesar noted that there were also many other large islands in the delta, many inhabited by barbarian nations (barbaris nationibus), some of whom were thought to live on fish and the eggs of birds.
 Apparently distinct from these he mentions that Menapii, a Gaulish tribe who he had fought as part of the alliance of the Belgae, were inhabiting both sides of the Rhine, somewhere near where it empties into the sea.
 He described the Menapii lands more generally as bordering upon the ocean, and containing areas with tidal islands, protected by forests and swamps.
 The Menapii were however forced back from the Rhine when the Germanic Tencteri and Usipetes attacked and used Menapian boats to cross the Rhine.
 The place near the sea where this Rhine crossing occurred is uncertain.
 Roymans, who believes eastern Batavia to have been inhabited at this time by Eburones, proposes that the Tencteri and Usipetes crossed only a branch of the Rhine, in the delta.
-According to this scenario they then wandered eastwards out of the islands, to the area between the Maas and the "Rhine", understood by Roymans to be its branch, the Waal.
-It was in this area that Caesar located and attacked them.
-He slaughtered many of the women, children and elderly at the place where this Rhine branch flowed into the Maas, forcing the survivors to the opposite side of the Rhine, where some found refuge with the Sugambri who lived east of the delta.
+According to this scenario they subsequently wandered eastwards out of the islands, to the area between the Maas and the "Rhine", and it was in this area that Caesar located and attacked them.
+Caesar reported that he slaughtered many of the women, children and elderly at the place where a branch of the Rhine (understood by Roymans to be the Waal) flowed into the Maas, forcing the survivors to the opposite side of the Rhine, where some found refuge with the Sugambri who lived east of the delta.
 Caesar also indicated that the lands of the Eburones, who he claimed to be defending from the Tencteri and Usipetes, also stretched to the delta.
 When Caesar later sought to annihilate them in 53-51 BC, many Eburones sought refuge in this region of tidal islands.